Last Updated on: June 1, 2022

 - All communication will be related and relevant to what you have requested.

-WEB LINKS: This web site contains links to other sites.
+Social Media Examiner contains links to other sites.
 Please be aware that Social Media Examiner is not responsible for the privacy practices or the content of such other sites.
-We encourage our users to be aware when they leave our site to read the privacy and spam policies of each and every web site that collects personally identifiable information.
-This Privacy and Spam Policy applies solely to information collected by this web site.
+We encourage our users to be aware when they leave our site to read the privacy and spam policies of each and every website that collects personally identifiable information.
+This Privacy and Spam Policy applies solely to information collected by Social Media Examiner.

 If you send us an email with questions or comments, we may use your personally identifiable information to respond to your questions or comments, and we may save your questions or comments for future reference.
 For security reasons, we do not recommend that you send nonpublic personal information, such as passwords, social security numbers, or bank account information, to us by email.
 You may “opt out” of receiving future commercial email communications from us by clicking the “unsubscribe” link included at the bottom of most emails we send, or as provided below; provided, however, we reserve the right to send you transactional emails such as customer service communications.

 HOW DO I CONTACT SOCIAL MEDIA EXAMINER?

 If you have any further questions or comments regarding the Social Media Examiner website or this Privacy and Spam Policy, you may contact [email protected].

 Your access to and use of the Website may also be subject to any separate agreements or terms and conditions you have signed or agreed to with Social Media Examiner.
 Please refer to those agreements as needed.